 Because natural grass needs water, moisture is usually trapped within the grass, which can harbor bacteria and cause the growth mold and mildew.
 Microbial bacteria are essential to lawn health for natural grass, but an imbalance of these bacteria can be detrimental to pet health.
 Aspergillosis is a mold commonly found in grass clippings that can accelerate health problems to already sick or ailing pets.

 At Echoing Green, our artificial turf for pets promotes superior drainage, so water does not linger in the grass.
 Highly effective drainage and high-quality infill with antimicrobial properties prevents bacteria from taking hold of lawns and mold from growing so you can be confident in your pet’s safety.

 No Poisonous Weeds

 Common wild plants that can hurt your dog include milkweed, black walnut, mayapple, oak acorns, tansy, horse chestnut, death camas, and hickory nuts.

-Professionally installed artificial grass will include a weed barrier to prevent the intrusion of weeds into your pristine lawn even if adjacent natural grass is infested.
+Professionally installed pet turf will include a weed barrier to prevent the intrusion of weeds into your pristine lawn even if adjacent natural grass is infested.
 The lack of weeds in pet turf protects your dogs and cats from plants and flowers that can be harmful if inadvertently swallowed.